AngeloSant0s/hugo-website/content/research/paper3/index.md

 # date: 2015-12-01
 # tags: ["keyword 1","keyword 2","keyword 4"]
 author: [with Florencia Lopez Boo, Jere Behrman, Emily Hannum and Fan Wang]
-description: "In this paper we will discuss the relationship between climate change and Early childhood development"
+description: "In this paper we discuss the relationship between climate change and Early childhood development in Latin America, focusing specifically in air pollution and extreme temperature."
 summary: "In this paper we will discuss the relationship between climate change and Early childhood development"
 cover:
     image: "excess_burden_LAC_map_children.png"